Revised December 18, 2000.

 Specific duties and responsibilities shall include:

-- Be responsible for direction and planning for the Club
+• Be responsible for direction and planning for the Club

-- Communications with Ducati Motor SPA and Ducati North America
+• Communications with Ducati Motor SPA and Ducati North America

-- Liaison with other Ducati clubs and local clubs to promote mutual interests
+• Liaison with other Ducati clubs and local clubs to promote mutual interests

-- Maintain a current list of club events
+• Maintain a current list of club events

-- Assist the treasurer in preparing the annual budget
+• Assist in preparing the annual budget

-- Other duties as required by the Board of Directors
+• Other duties as required by the Board of Directors

-(c) Duties of the Secretary & Membership Coordinator
+(c) Duties of the Secretary/Membership Coordinator

-The Secretary is to attend all meetings of the board of directors to record the minutes of all proceeding and to give any notices required to directors and members.
-The Secretary will also keep the Corporate Seal, all books, papers, records, correspondence, contracts and other documents belonging to the Corporation.
-Other duties as required.
+• Attend all meetings of the board of directors and with appointed assistance to record the minutes of all proceeding and to give any notices required to directors and members.

-The Secretary shall act as Historian for the Club and shall be responsible for the safeguarding of all historical records, data, correspondence and other records relating to the Club’s history and activities.
+• The Secretary shall act as Historian for the Club and shall be responsible for the safeguarding of all historical records, data, correspondence and other records relating to the Club’s history and activities.

 Specific duties and responsibilities shall include:

-- Maintain the club’s membership in the Canadian Motorcycle Association
+• Maintain the club’s membership in the Canadian Motorcycle Association

-- Coordinate all aspects of the club’s incorporation with the MCCR including updating the annual return
+• Coordinate all aspects of the club’s incorporation with the MCCR including updating the annual return

-- Maintain a membership database in co-operation with the Treasurer which shall contain members’ names, membership number, addresses, telephone and e-mail addresses
+• Maintain a membership database in co-operation with the Treasurer which shall contain members’ names, membership number, addresses, telephone and e-mail addresses

-- Accept new members into the Club and forward applications for membership and other information about the Club to prospective members
+• Accept new members into the Club and forward applications for membership and other information about the Club to prospective members

-- Ensure that the database of Club members is not distributed to any individual or organization outside of the club directors, unless specifically directed to do so by a majority of the directors
+• Ensure that the database of Club members is not distributed to any individual or organization outside of the club directors, unless specifically directed to do so by a majority of the directors

-- Other secretary and membership duties as required by the Board of Directors
+• Other secretary and membership duties as required by the Board of Directors

 (d) Duties of the Treasurer

-The treasurer will keep an accurate account of all receipts and disbursements of the corporation in proper books.
+• The treasurer will keep an accurate account of all receipts and disbursements of the corporation in proper books.
 Money paid out by the Treasurer will be under the direction of the board of directors and proper vouchers collected.
 All transactions and financial reports will be given as required by the board of directors.
 Other duties as required.

 Specific duties and responsibilities shall include:

-- Receive and disburse funds for the Club
+• Receive and disburse funds for the Club

-- Keep the books and financial records of the Club
+• Keep the books and financial records of the Club

-- Prepare a current financial statement for presentation to the Board of Directors as required
+• Prepare a current financial statement for presentation to the Board of Directors as required

-- Prepare an annual financial statement for presentation to the Board of Directors
+• Prepare an annual financial statement for presentation to the Board of Directors

-- Be responsible for making recommendations regarding the annual expenditure and income budget to the Board of Directors
+• Be responsible for making recommendations regarding the annual expenditure and income budget to the Board of Directors

-- At the beginning of the year the Treasurer shall prepare a proposed budget for the coming year.
+• At the beginning of the year the Treasurer shall prepare a proposed budget for the coming year.
 The budget shall be submitted to the Board of Directors prior to or at the first meeting of the year.
 The Board of Directors shall review the proposed budget, make necessary changes and adopt the budget for the year

-- Other financial duties as required by the Board of Directors
+• Other financial duties as required by the Board of Directors

-(f) Duties of the Events Coordinator
+(f) Duties of the Track Events Coordinator

-The Events Coordinator is responsible for organizing track rallies.
+• The Events Coordinator is responsible for organizing track rallies.

 Specific duties and responsibilities for track rallies shall include:

-- Prepare and maintain written procedures for all aspects of track rallies
+• Prepare and maintain written procedures for all aspects of track rallies

-- Obtain and coordinate corner workers for track events
+• Obtain and coordinate corner workers for track events

-- Ensure that adequate liability insurance is in place for all club track rallies
+• Ensure that adequate liability insurance is in place for all club track rallies

-- Other events duties as required by the Board of Directors
+• Other events duties as required by the Board of Directors

 (g) Duties of the Media Coordinator